 Switch to Account Settings and opt for Account Settings

-Click on Data File tab and select the PST file which you want to remove.
+Click on the Data File tab and select the PST file which you want to remove.

 Finally, hit the Remove option.